TarasFedorenko/RateLimiter/README.md

 - Testing
   Integration tests will be used to ensure that the token bucket state is correctly managed across different instances or stateless functions.
 These tests will validate the consistency and correctness of the distributed storage approach.
+  Added tests for the behavior of the algorithm in a multi-threading environment.